openvswitch/ovs/Documentation/ref/ovs-actions.7.rst

     and NSH inner packet types.
 Other types raise unsupported packet type errors.

+  - Otherwise, if the packet is encapsulated inside a MPLS header, removes the MPLS header and classifies the inner packet as mentioned in the packet type argument of the decap.
+The packet_type field specifies the type of the packet in the format specified in OpenFlow 1.5 chapter `7.2.3.11 Packet Type Match Field`.
+The inner packet will be incorrectly classified, if the inner packet is different from mentioned in the packet_type field.

   - Otherwise, raises an unsupported packet type error.

 **Conformance**
   This action is an Open vSwitch extension to OpenFlow 1.3 and later, introduced in Open vSwitch 2.8.

+  The MPLS support for this action is added in Open vSwitch 2.17.

 Field Modification Actions